chihsuan/webfonts-jetpack-test/README.md

 This is a tester plugin for the Web Fonts API.
 It uses the [Jetpack Google Fonts Provider composer package](https://packagist.org/packages/automattic/jetpack-google-fonts-provider).

+## Modified by @ironprogrammer

+In this fork, fonts that are already registered in TT3 have been removed.
+This change is to prevent re-registration of those fonts, an issue that should be addressed separately.

+> 🚨 **If there were testing instructions in the ticket that led you here, those should supersede what is provided below.**

 ## Modified by MReishus

 This has been modified to match Jetpack's current implementation of the Google